-&lt;sup>1 International Mediation Institute, IMI International Corporate Users ADR Survey, January-March 2013.
+1 International Mediation Institute, IMI International Corporate Users ADR Survey, Jan.-Mar.
+2013.

-&lt;sup>2 ICC Arbitration and ADR Rules, Appendix IV - Case Management Techniques, Section (h)(ii).
+2 ICC Arbitration and ADR Rules, Appendix IV - Case Management Techniques, Section (h)(ii).

-&lt;sup>3 In much of the literature on the subject "arb-med" is limited to a process in which a full arbitration hearing is held, the arbitrator drafts the award but seals it and keeps it from the parties.
-The arbitrator then attempts to mediate the arbitrator hear the parties' presentations together, but the mediator then proceeds to attempt to settle the dispute without the arbitrator, who is only called back in to enter a consent award or to serve as an arbitrator if the mediation fails; (4) MEDALOA (Mediation and Last Offer Arbitration): if the mediation fails, the mediator (now arbitrator) is presented with a proposed ruling by both parties and must decide between the two as in a baseball arbitration; (5) High-low: if the mediation fails the mediator now serving as an arbitrator must decide within the range of the final offers by the parties.
+arb-med-arb: the appointed arbitrator attempts to mediate (or conciliate) the case but if a settlement is not achieved returns to the role as arbitrator;3 (3) Co-med-arb: the mediator and the arbitrator hear the parties' presentations together, but the mediator then proceeds to attempt to settle the dispute without the arbitrator, who is only called back in to enter a consent award or to serve as an arbitrator if the mediation fails; (4) MEDALOA (Mediation and Last Offer Arbitration): if the mediation fails, the mediator (now arbitrator) is presented with a proposed ruling by both parties and must decide between the two as in a baseball arbitration; (5) High-low: if the mediation fails the mediator now serving as an arbitrator must decide within the range of the final offers by the parties.
 Many variations of these combinations can be employed depending on the needs of the parties.